-Some companies offer dedicated systems for use only with specific kits, these are known as closed systems.
-Others offer open systems which can be used with a number of different assays and so require careful calibration and validation of parameters by the user.
+Some companies offer dedicated systems for use only with specific kits; these are known as closed systems.
+Others offer open systems, which can be used with a number of different assays, and so require careful calibration and validation of parameters by the user.
 Open and closed systems can also be referred to when looking at automation systems.
 For more information on automation, please see our Clinical Laboratory Automation Buying Guide.

 - Test for a variety of specific analytes such as proteins, electrolytes and enzymes, as well as general chemistries.

 - Use a number of different measurement technologies:

 Clinical applications of these analyzers include the monitoring of disease states such as anemia, diabetes, cardiac markers, drugs of abuse, metabolic functions, hepatic function, and therapeutic drug monitoring.

 It would not be unreasonable to expect a large, modern, automated chemistry analyzer to offer the following technical specifications:

 - Random access capabilities - the ability to access an element at an arbitrary position in a sequence in equal time, independent of sequence size.

 - Qualitative checks for hemolysis, lipemia and icterus.

 - Liquid level sensing, crash protection, clot/clog detection, and short sample detection.